vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Not-Not Is What?
 Actionable Commandments?
 Here an over-extrapolation from the Ten Commandments of the Bible by flipping them from a prohibitive form into a proactive, dynamic secular form, focusing on what to do instead of what not to do.
+For example, notice that the Golden Rule (Matthew 7:12, Leviticus 19:18) is also almost a positive proactive form of The Eye for an Eye law (Matthew 5:38, Leviticus 24:19).

-You will disagree because I cannot precisely invert negative into positive.
+You will disagree with these because I cannot precisely invert negative into positive.
 I also provide potentially supportive quotes from other parts of the Bible.
 Let me know if you spot an inaccuracy?